-Make no mistake about it, if you were involved in an accident and are claiming injury, the insurance company will search your name on the internet for personal information they can use to limit or deny your claim, and the biggest online threat to the majority of clients is their social media presence.
+Make no mistake about it, if you were involved in an auto accident and are claiming injury, the insurance company will search your name on the internet for personal information they can use to limit or deny your claim, and the biggest online threat to the majority of clients is their social media presence.

-Which Social Media Sites are Most Dangerous After an Accident?
+Which Social Media Sites Are Most Dangerous After an Accident?

 Facebook - Far and away the leader, Facebook (FB) is said to have 1.4 Billion users worldwide.
-Insurance companies know this is the go-to site for people to chronicle their daily events, including details about their accident.
+Insurance companies know this is the go-to site for people to chronicle their daily events, including details about their accidents.

 An example of how FB can easily destroy a claim might be an uploaded picture of you roller-blading after the date of your accident despite the fact you're claiming severe back pain.
-This type of evidence makes the insurance company AND your attorney question whether or not you're being honest about your injuries.
+This type of evidence makes the insurance company AND your injury attorney question whether or not you're being honest about your injuries.

 Twitter - An estimated 135,000 new users sign up for Twitter accounts each day.
 The ease with which people can broadcast their thoughts or photos to Twitter makes it another popular target for insurance adjusters.